 *They must share the same wall for flue outlet, if it is on another wall in a different part of the building it does not count.

 So we know that if the volume exceeds 0.035m3 then a commercial gas engineer is required, this is because the standards that a domestic engineer is trained to IGE/UP/1B (BS6891) is limited to both size and volume but further to that if the volume exceeds 1m3 or any nominal bore exceeds 150mm then the standard IGE/UP/1A is now not adequate and instead IGE/UP/1 must be used.
 The tolerances for LPG are lower with over 28mm pipe and 0.02m3 limit on volume.

 We hold all three qualifications so can undertake any size of pipe and meter works.

 Testing and purging may be required other than when performed at the end of a full new installation, if any part of the pipe and fittings has been altered and there is not a small section that can and has been isolated then it must be strength tested and tightness tested.
 If it has been de-commissioned for any amount of time and gas is being re-introduced under pressure it must be tested prior to turning on the supply again.

 Some businesses are required by their insurer to strength test large pipe-work, this is far outside of normal operating pressure and designed to find any small leaks and weak points before they become a problem.
 If any leak has been detected and rectified a full test must be undertaken.

 A purge must be performed when the pipework is being taken out of service, we do this with purge stacks and fans and can also use Nitrogen if necessary.
 Purging to atmosphere is most common but in built up areas it may be necessary to purge with a flare stack to prevent combustible gasses from posing a safety risk.

-This is something we offer across Surrey, Hampshire and west London with a focus on our imediate local towns of Farnborough, Farnham and Aldershot.
+This is something we offer across Surrey, Hampshire and west London with a focus on our imediate local towns of Farnborough, Farnham, Aldershot and Camberley.